 Other Credits: BRN, BBS: 21 CE Hrs.

-Note: Prerequisite: Chemical Dependency I and II.
+Note: Prerequisite: Addiction and Recovery: Etiology and Physiology (formerly Chem Dep I) and Addiction Science: Psychology and Pharmacology (formerly Chem.
+Dep II).
 To receive credit toward CCAPP certification students must enroll for a letter grade.

 Course Number: PSY-40213

 Related Certificate Programs: Alcohol and Drug Abuse Counseling